OpenLMIS/openlmis-requisition-template-assignments-migration/README.md

 * Hosting OpenLMIS inside Docker with Docker Compose, and using PostgreSQL or AWS RDS as the database, with all OpenLMIS services using the same database instance.
 * Requires administrator-level server access.

-It is **strongly** suggested to run the migration on a staging/test server with a copy of production data first in order to verify the migration before running on production server
+It is **strongly** suggested to run the migration on a staging/test server with a copy of production data first in order to verify the migration before running on production server.

 ## Migration instructions